 If you find yourself traveling through the Texas countryside, you might notice tall, white, imposing structures dotting the Lone Star plains.
 These wind turbines — which reach the same height as a 20-story building — make Texas the most prolific wind energy destination in the U.S.

 While Texas is known for its oil, the Lone Star State actually produces 28% of all wind energy in the United States.
-That makes Texas the biggest wind energy producer in the U.S., and fifth-largest contributor in the world.
+That makes Texas the biggest wind energy producer in the U.S., and the fifth-largest contributor in the world.

 A perfect storm of factors made Texas the ideal place for these windmill farms, which include the following:

 These unique components make the great state of Texas the perfect location for America’s wind farms.
-In fact, the Lone Star States leads the list of the top states with the most wind capacity installed at 10.929 megawatt (MW).
+In fact, the Lone Star States leads the list of the top states with the most wind capacity installed at 10.929 megawatts (MW).
 Learn more about the 5 biggest wind farms in Texas below.

 “Los Vientos” is Spanish for “the winds,” and that’s precisely what this wind farm is known for.
 While most wind farms are located in North Texas, Los Vientos is situated in South Texas’ Starr County.